-Habitat Factors Excellent Score 8 Good Score 6 Fair Score 4 Poor Score 2 Your Score Does the stream provide protection and cover for stream life?
-More than 1⁄2 the stream has cover, logs, cobbles, and rocks, many plants over Up to 1⁄2 the stream has cover Less than a 1⁄3 of the stream has cover There is very little or no cover and no plants in or overhanging the stream Riffles, pools, bends and meanders Wide variety of flow types and pools of varying depth Some variety Only slight variety Uniform flow, stream is all one depth Sediment on the stream bed The stream bed is up to 1⁄4 covered in fine sediments The stream bed is Between 1⁄4 and 1⁄2 covered in fine sediments The stream bed is Between 1⁄2 and 3⁄4 covered in fine sediments The stream bed is more than 3⁄4 covered in fine sediments
+Habitat Factors Excellent Score 8 Good Score 6 Fair Score 4 Poor Score 2 Your Score Does the stream provide protection and cover for stream life More than 1/2 the stream has cover, logs cobbles and rocks, many plants over hang Up to 1/2 the stream has cover Less than a 1/3 of the stream has cover There is very little or no cover and no plants in or overhanging the stream Riffles, pools, bends and meanders.
+Does stream flow vary?
+Wide variety of flow types and pools of varying depth Some variety Only slight variety Uniform flow, stream is all one depth Sediment on the stream bed The stream bed is up to 1/4 covered in fine sediments The stream bed is between 1/4 and 1/2 covered in fine sediments The stream bed is between 1/2 and 3/4 covered in fine sediments The stream bed is more than 3/4 covered in fine sediments